ACH Clean Room ISO Standards

 - This standard provides guidance for the operation and maintenance of clean rooms, including cleaning procedures, gowning requirements, and documentation.

-Developing an ISO Clean Room is an advanced process that measures the quality of air.
+Developing an ISO Class Cleanroom is an advanced process that measures the quality of air.
 That is why ACH’s cleanroom design and construction process puts utmost importance to defining the quality of clean air in the cleanrooms our company manufactures.

 ISO 14664-1 Standards for Cleanliness